Azure/azure-docs-powershell-azuread/Azure AD Cmdlets/MSOnline/v1/Remove-MsolGroupMember.md

 ```

 ### -GroupObjectId
-The ID of the group to remove members from.
+Specifies the unique ID of the group from which to remove members.

 ```yaml
 Type: Guid